jonbra/jonbra.github.io/_resources/index.md

 ### Computer code
 I constantly try to improve my R and Bash skills, and sometimes I collect pieces of code here that I find useful.
 See the navigation menu on the left.

+### Data analysis using R
+Notes from my (very random) studies of different courses and textbooks on data analysis and R.